namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 our dataset, the [span
 complexity](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms) of
 our GPU implementation stays constant and only the overall work increases.
-That is, adding more data does not alter the execution time of a single point.
+That is, adding more data does not alter the overall execution time (in theory).
 Of course, this only holds if you have enough threads to assign one to each point.
-In my experiments here I will assume this.
+In my experiments here I will assume such favorable circumstances.

 As part of my exploration of GPU programming, I also wanted to try out [Thrust](http://thrust.github.io), a cool library that provides STL-like